bcgov/mines-digital-trust/openshift/README.md

 ```

 #### generate agent secrets
-This will generate two secrets in the dev environment.
-You should be prompted for 4 values, just hit enter and let it generate valid values.
+This command generates two secrets in the dev environment.
+You should be prompted for four values, just hit enter and let it generate valid values.

 ```sh
 genDepls.sh -c mines-permitting-agent-secrets -e dev
 ```

-#### register did with Org Book ledger
+#### register did with Org.
+Book ledger
 Now that we have a wallet seed, we need to register it with the ledger.
 We will use the Dev instance of Org.
 Book as an example.

 1. Go to http://dev.bcovrin.vonx.io
-2. see the Authenicate a New DID panel, select Register from Seed.
+2. see the Authenticate a New DID panel, select Register from Seed.
 3. Copy value for seed from `mines-permitting-agent-wallet-credentials-primary` secret
 4. set Wallet Seed = secret value for seed
 5. set Alias = mines-permitting-agent